OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/active-directory/develop/GuidedSetups/active-directory-singlepageapp-javascriptspa-use.md

 }

 /**
- * Call the Microsoft Graph API and display the results on the page.
-Sign the user in if necessary */ function callGraphApi() {
+ * Call hello Microsoft Graph API and display hello results on hello page.
+Sign hello user in if necessary */ function callGraphApi() {
     var user = userAgentApplication.getUser();
     if (!user) {
-        // If user is not signed in, then prompt user to sign in via loginRedirect.
+        // If user is not signed in, then prompt user toosign in via loginRedirect.
-        // This will redirect user to the Azure Active Directory v2 Endpoint userAgentApplication.loginRedirect(graphAPIScopes);
+        // This will redirect user toohello Azure Active Directory v2 Endpoint userAgentApplication.loginRedirect(graphAPIScopes);
-        // The call to loginRedirect above frontloads the consent to query Graph API during the sign-in.
+        // hello call toologinRedirect above frontloads hello consent tooquery Graph API during hello sign-in.
-        // If you want to use dynamic consent, just remove the graphAPIScopes from loginRedirect call.
+        // If you want toouse dynamic consent, just remove hello graphAPIScopes from loginRedirect call.
-        // As such, user will be prompted to give consent when requested access to a resource that
+        // As such, user will be prompted toogive consent when requested access tooa resource that
         // he/she hasn't consented before.
-In the case of this application -
+In hello case of this application -
-        // the first time the Graph API call to obtain user's profile is executed.
+        // hello first time hello Graph API call tooobtain user's profile is executed.
     } else {
-        // If user is already signed in, display the user info var userInfoElement = document.getElementById("userInfo");
+        // If user is already signed in, display hello user info var userInfoElement = document.getElementById("userInfo");
         userInfoElement.parentElement.classList.remove("hidden");
         userInfoElement.innerHTML = JSON.stringify(user, null, 4);